-The classical approach to tax compliance is based on audits which if viewed through one dimensional lenses could be seen as representing a rational choice approach, where people comply to avoid being audited.
+The traditional method of ensuring tax compliance is through audits.
+When viewed from a one-dimensional perspective, it may appear that people make a rational choice to comply to avoid being audited, thus following a rational decision-making process.

 Audits and tax compliance

-An important factor which is seen as one of the main deterrence mechanisms in tax compliance is Audit.
-In the realm of fiscal policy and tax administration, audits constitute a pivotal mechanism for ensuring compliance with tax legislation and maintaining the integrity of the revenue collection system.
-Tax audits, defined as systematic examinations of taxpayers' financial records and tax declarations, serve multiple functions within the broader framework of tax enforcement.
+Audits are considered an important factor and one of the main deterrence mechanisms in tax compliance.
+In the realm of fiscal policy and tax administration, audits play a critical role in ensuring compliance with tax legislation and maintaining the integrity of the revenue collection system.
+Tax audits are systematic examinations of taxpayers’ financial records and tax declarations that serve multiple functions within the broader framework of tax enforcement.
 These procedures are instrumental in verifying the accuracy of reported financial information, detecting instances of non-compliance or fraudulent activity, and fostering a culture of voluntary adherence to tax obligations.

-The implementation of tax audits is characterized by a spectrum of methodologies, ranging from cursory reviews of specific line items to comprehensive analyses of an entity's complete fiscal portfolio.
-Tax authorities typically employ sophisticated risk assessment algorithms and data analytics to identify returns that exhibit a higher probability of discrepancies or non-compliance, thereby optimizing the allocation of limited auditing resources.
-This strategic approach not only enhances the efficacy of audit procedures but also amplifies their deterrent effect on the broader taxpayer population.
+The implementation of tax audits involves various methodologies, ranging from brief reviews of specific line items to thorough analyses of an entity’s entire financial portfolio.
+Tax authorities usually employ sophisticated risk assessment algorithms and data analytics to identify tax returns that exhibit a higher probability of discrepancies or non-compliance issues, thereby optimizing the allocation of limited auditing resources.
+This strategic approach not only improves the effectiveness of audit procedures but also increases their ability to deter non-compliance among the general taxpayer population.

 The theoretical underpinnings of tax audit strategies are rooted in economic models of deterrence and behavioral economics.

-However while one might view audits as a tool which is if done properly could In that study, the impact of operational tax audits on self-employed US taxpayers was examined.
+Research indicates that audits can be a useful tool when conducted properly.
+A recent study examined the impact of operational tax audits on self-employed U.S. taxpayers.
 Audits significantly affected reporting behavior, leading to a 15% increase in taxable income overall.
-Those receiving additional tax assessments reported 64% higher income (44% after 3 years), while those without assessments reported 15% lower income (21% after 3 years).
-Targeting audits better at noncompliant taxpayers could increase audit revenue and future tax collections.
-In other words, the same regulatory approach had a completely different impact on taxpayers based on their initial willingness to pay taxes.
-This suggests the problematic nature of aggressive enforcement activities.
+Those receiving additional tax assessments reported a 64% higher income (44% after 3 years), while those without assessments reported a 15% lower income (21% after 3 years).
+Improving the targeting of audits toward non-compliant taxpayers could lead to an increase in audit revenue and boost future tax collections.
+Essentially, the same regulatory approach had varying effects on taxpayers depending on their initial willingness to pay taxes.
+This highlights the potential issues with aggressive enforcement measures.